 Wait a minute – these puppies are dead, aren’t they?
 Why is Tiny Tim still living on this miserable Earth with a broken leg when he could be in eternal paradise?

 This was bad, but it was for kids.
 You can forgive it a few things for that but being aimed at a younger audience is no excuse for mediocre storytelling and animation, especially when it’s a sequel to one of Don Bluth’s better movies.

 2 1/2 dogs whose names I never learnt out of 10

 So, so lame.
 I think I may have even preferred The Flintstones one to this.
-At least with The Flintstones it’s not pretending to be a fucking horrifying Don Bluth film.
+At least The Flintstones doesn’t have murderous dogs in its back catalogue of films.